levogevo/ffmpeg-av1-builder/README.md

 1. Install required dependencies using `./scripts/install_deps.sh`
 2. Build and install ffmpeg from source using `./scripts/build.sh`
-3. Install an encoding script using `./scripts/recc_encode_install.sh`
+3. Install an encoding script using `./scripts/recc_encode_install.sh -I`
 4. Benchmark the different encoders using `./scripts/benchmark.sh`

 ## Encode script